A period during pregnancy? What the…? So can you be pregnant and still have a period?

 There are, however, some possibilities that are far more concerning when it comes to what feels like a period during pregnancy.

 Period cramps during pregnancy third trimester

-For starters, if you feel like you’re experiencing period cramps in the homestretch of your pregnancy, sorry but the menstruation ship has long since sailed.
+For starters, if you feel like you’re experiencing period-like cramping during pregnancy‒particularly after your first trimester‒sorry, but the menstruation ship has long since sailed.